Ronan Hardiman

-Ronan Hardiman (born 19 May 1961 in Dublin, Ireland) is an Irish composer, famous for his soundtracks to Michael Flatley's dance shows Lord of the Dance, Feet of Flames and Celtic Tiger Live.
+Ronan Hardiman (born 19 May 1961) is an Irish composer, famous for his soundtracks to Michael Flatley's dance shows Lord of the Dance, Feet of Flames and Celtic Tiger Live.

 Early life

 Hardiman was born in Dublin on 19 May 1961.
 His father was an Irish broadcasting executive.
 Hardiman listened to rock & roll and pop as a child.
-He has 3 sisters and 1 brother, and they all play traditional musical instruments.
+He has three sisters, including film director Neasa Hardiman and one brother, and they all play traditional musical instruments.
 He attended St. Kilian's German School and the Royal Academy of Music.

 Career

 In 1978, at the age of 17, Hardiman began working as a clerk at the Bank of Ireland, a position he held for 12 years.
 He occasionally performed in local bands.
 In 1990, he quit his job and then began composing material based on Irish traditions for radio and television.
 He wrote the theme music to the documentary My Riviera.